Ready to buy? Shop Avocado mattresses

 Avocado Shipping Policies

 Avocado offers free shipping to addresses in all 50 U.S. states.
 Most mattresses are shipped via FedEx and arrive within 4 to 6 business days after ordering.
-The mattresses are shipped as a bed-in-a-box.
+The mattresses are shipped as in a box.

 Avocado also offers White Glove delivery for an additional $249 fee.
 With this option, customers schedule a time for a team to deliver and install the mattress.
 The team can also remove an old mattress.